 Assuming that 42% of trucks could be charged on-site, the remaining 58% of trucks would require public access fast-charging stations.
 At this time, there are no demonstrated public access heavy-duty charging stations in the U.S. While there is no fundamental technical barrier to creating these facilities, there are significant operational and cost challenges for fleets and facility operators that currently make such infrastructure infeasible.
 For example, dwell times at a public access charging station will be lengthy.
 As discussed in Section 7.5.3, charging times could exceed 1.5 hours.
 Making a rough assumption that the majority of trucks would seek to charge in a four-hour window before or after a shift, this would imply a total charging time of 8 hours per day for the majority of public access charging stations.
 For a fleet of 11,000 to 18,000 trucks, with 58% of that fleet relying on public charging, space could be required for 1,200 to 2,000 trucks charging simultaneously.
 As a rough approximation, a typical diesel truck stop was considered and found to have ten fueling lanes and occupy 60,000 square feet for the fueling lanes and support buildings.
-This implies a ratio of approximately 6,000 square feet per fueling lane and allows for the turning areas required for 1,200 to 2,000 trucks simultaneously would require 180 to 300 acres of land.
+This implies a ratio of approximately 6,000 square feet per fueling lane and allows for the turning areas required for a semi-tractor with a connected trailer.
+At 6,000 square feet of land per fueling lane, providing charging for 1,200 to 2,000 trucks simultaneously would require 180 to 300 acres of land.
 Space requirements could be greater or less than this rough estimate, but until large public access charging stations for heavy duty trucks are demonstrated, it is not possible to accurately gauge the true space requirements.
 At a minimum, the space requirements will be significant and have yet to be identified, making the construction of sufficient public access charging infrastructure to serve the drayage fleet over the next three years effectively impossible.

 Table 24 summarizes the implied energy throughput of the on-site and public stations that would be required for an 11,000-truck and an 18,000-truck drayage fleet.
-Note that these calculations reflect the 2.1 kWh/mile assumed energy consumption rate of the truck and an 85% wall outlet-to-wheels efficiency.85
+Note that these calculations reflect the 2.1 kWh/mile assumed energy consumption rate of the truck and an 85% wall outlet-to-wheels efficiency.

 Fueling Station Type / Location 11,000 Truck Fleet 18,000 Truck Fleet

-On-site Stations
+On-site Stations On-site Stations

 Trucks Served 4,620 7,560

 Daily Energy Throughput 2.75 GWh 4.50 GWh

 Public Stations

 Trucks Served 6,380 6.21 GWh

 Daily Energy Throughput 3.80 GWh 487,200 DGE

 Total Daily Energy Throughput 6.55 GWh 10.7 GWh